 We aim to provide a friendly and welcoming atmosphere so that auditioning at the Royal College of Music is a positive experience.

-Below you will find some general guidance about what to expect on the day, as well as faculty links so that you can check the format of your audition and what repertoire you need to prepare for your specific instrument.
+Below you will find our brochure for auditions at the HÂþ», as well as general guidance about what to expect on the day, faculty links so that you can check the format of your audition and what repertoire you need to prepare for your specific instrument.

 Your audition